-The F-150 name didn't arrive on the scene until 1975, following the F-100's introduction in 1953 and the F-series creation in 1948 with the F-1 half-ton pickup.
-Those early F-series pickups were available with just two engine options – a 95-horsepower, 226 cubic-inch, inline six or a 100 horsepower, 239 V-8.
-Changes in options through the years helped keep Ford's F-series fresh, with perhaps one of the biggest changes occurring in 1959 with the availability of four-wheel drive.
-Whether used in farming, construction, or some other industry that required hauling or towing, those early trucks were, undoubtedly, work trucks.
+The F-150 name didn't arrive on the scene until 1975, and followed the F-100's 1953 introduction and the F-series creation in 1948 when the F-1 half-ton pickup's debut.
+Those early F-series were available with just two engine options – a 95-horsepower, 226 cubic-inch, inline six, or a 100 horsepower, 239 V8.
+Changes in options through the years helped keep Ford's F-series fresh, with perhaps one of the biggest changes occurring with the 1959 model year's introduction of four-wheel drive.
+Whether used in farming, construction, or some other industry that required hauling and towing, those early trucks were, indisputably, work trucks for their drivers.

 Editor's note: You can lighten your load by shopping Advance Auto Parts for your Ford F-150 needs.
 Choose parts, accessories and more - all at a superior value.
 Get your order fast—buy online, pick up in-store, in 30 minutes.